glebanych/music-weather-project/README.md

 I will start cleaning data in MS Excel and move on to SQL later since there is a lot of data and Excel is struggling already.

 While looking at the table, I noticed some entries are labeled as “Unknown Artist”.
-I don’t need that so I will use Filter on row B to filter and delete every such entry.
+I don’t need that so I will use Filter on column B to filter and delete every such entry.

 ![enter image description here](https://i.imgur.com/HHTA86N.png)